End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Experiments

 \subsubsection{Overall Performance}

-As reported in Table~\ref{tab:xet-v2x experiment results} and Figures~\ref{fig:combined_performance_comparison}, the XET family consistently achieves state-of-the-art accuracy on the real-world V2X-Seq-SPD dataset~\cite{yu2023v2x} and the simulated V2X-Sim-V2V/V2X-Sim-V2I benchmarks~\cite{li2022v2x}.
+As reported in Table~\ref{tab:xet-v2x experiment results} and Fig.~\ref{fig:combined_performance_comparison}, the XET models outperform all the evaluated baselines for the real-world V2X-Seq-SPD dataset~\cite{yu2023v2x} and the simulated V2X-Sim benchmarks~\cite{li2022v2x}.
+In addition to prior end-to-end methods (CET and LET), we further introduce several tracking-by-detection baselines, including ImVoxelNet~\cite{rukhovich2022imvoxelnet}, PointPillars~\cite{lang2019pointpillars}, and MVXNet~\cite{sindagi2019mvx}, which are combined with AB3DMOT~\cite{weng2020ab3dmot} to enable temporal perception.
+These baselines cover single-view image-based, LiDAR-based, and multimodal perception settings, as well as their cooperative extensions under V2X communication, providing a comprehensive comparison across modalities and collaboration levels.

-Across all datasets, XET-V outperforms LET-V and CET-V, while XET-V2X surpasses LET-V2X and CET-V2X in mAP, AMOTA, and AMOTP.
-Furthermore, XET-VIC exceeds XET, demonstrating that introducing multi-view collaboration on top of multi-modal fusion yields additional geometric complementarity and temporal robustness.
-These results indicate that the proposed end-to-end framework delivers stable gains in diverse environments and maintains strong generalization across real and synthetic domains.
+Across all the datasets, XET-V consistently outperforms LET-V and CET-V, whereas XET-V2X achieves the best results compared with LET-V2X~\cite{yang2025letvic} and CET-V2X in terms of mAP, AMOTA, and AMOTP.
+Notably, the improvements remain stable under different communication latency conditions, demonstrating the robustness of the proposed framework in realistic V2X scenarios.
+Compared with the tracking-by-detection baselines, the proposed XET-V2X displays clear advantages, highlighting the effectiveness of integrating multiview collaboration and multimodal fusion within a unified end-to-end architecture.
+These results indicate that the proposed framework provides consistent performance gains across heterogeneous datasets and maintains strong generalization ability in both real-world and simulated environments.